 Notes

-- You can use chicken broth or beef broth in this recipe.
-Many store-bought broths contain gluten, so be sure to check the ingredients and packaging to ensure it is gluten-free if need be.
+- Check your broth: Many store-bought broths contain gluten, so be sure to check the ingredients and packaging to ensure it is gluten-free if needed.

-- Not all brands of worcestershire sauce are gluten-free.
-If you are on a gluten-free diet or have celiac disease, I like the Lea & Perrins brand which is certified gluten-free.
+- Worcestershire sauce: Not all brands of worcestershire sauce are gluten-free.
+If you are on a gluten-free diet or have celiac disease, Lea & Perrins brand is certified gluten-free.

 Nutrition